Associated varieties of modules over Kac-Moody algebras and $C_2$-cofiniteness of W-algebras: Introduction

-The second is to determine the associated varieties of {\em (Kac-Wakimoto) admissible representations}\footnote{Admissible representations of vertex operators algebras have nothing to do with (Kac-Wakimoto) admissible representations of $\affg$.} \cite{KacWak89} of $\affg$.
-Based on the above and the related results we determine the associated varieties of all the degenerate (in the sense of \cite{FKW92}) $G$-integrable irreducible admissible representations and show that they are $\Ad G$-invariant irreducible subvarieties of $\Nil$, that is, closures of some nilpotent orbits in $\fing$.
-This in particular proves the Feigin-Frenkel conjecture (see Conjecture \ref{Conj:Feigin-Frenkel}) on the singular supports of admissible representations for the degenerate cases\footnote{Degenerate $G$-integrable admissible representations may be considered as those $G$-integrable admissible representation whose associated varieties are strictly contained in $\Nil$, while non-degenerate $G$-integrable admissible representations are those $G$-integrable admissible representation whose associated varieties should equals to $\Nil$, see Theorem \ref{Th:main-admissible}.} (Theorems \ref{Th:main-admissible},~\ref{Th:Main-orbit1}).
-These nilpotent orbits depend only on the level $k$ of the representations, that is, for each degenerate admissible number\footnote{ A complex number $k$ is called a degenerate admissible number if the simple affine vertex algebra $\Irr{k\Lam_0}$ at level $k$ is a degenerate admissible representations. } $k$, there exists a unique nilpotent orbit $\mb{O}[k]$ in $\fing$ such that
+The second is to determine the associated varieties of {\em (Kac-Wakimoto) admissible representations}\footnote{Admissible representations of vertex operators algebras have nothing to do with (Kac-Wakimoto) admissible representations of $\affg$.} \cite{KacWak89} of $\affg$ at rational levels.
+We prove the Feigin-Frenkel conjecture which states that the singular supports of $G$-integrable admissible representations are contained in the jet scheme of the nullcone $\mc{N}$ of $\fing$, or equivalently, the associated varieties of $G$-integrable admissible representations are contained $\mc{N}$ (Theorem \ref{Th:Conj:Feigin-Frenkel}).
+Furthermore we show that those associated varieties are $\Ad G$-invariant {\em irreducible} subvarieties of $\Nil$, that is, closures of some nilpotent orbits in $\fing$ (Theorem \ref{Th:main-admissible} and Theorem \ref{Th:Main-orbit1}).
+These nilpotent orbits depend only on the level $k$ of the representations.
+Thus for each admissible rational number $k$ there exists a unique nilpotent orbit $\mb{O}[k]$ in $\fing$ such that